 First End-of-Discharge-Voltage flag.
-A 1 indicates that voltage on the BAT pin is less than or equal to the EDV1 voltage programmed in EEPROM and the battery has less than or equal to 6.25% of LMD capacity remaining.
+A 1 indicates that the voltage on the BAT pin is less than or equal to the EDV1 threshold voltage.
 LMD updates immediately if the VDQ bit is set when this bit transitions from 0 to 1.
-This bit is cleared to 0 on all resets.
+This bit is cleared when charging and on all resets.

+EDVF

-EDVF Final End-of-Discharge-Voltage flag.
-A 1 indicates that the battery has discharged to the empty capacity threshold.
-This bit is cleared to 0 on all resets.
+Final End-of-Discharge-Voltage flag.
+A 1 indicates that the voltage on the BAT pin is less than or equal to the EDVF threshold voltage.
+This bit is cleared when charging and on all resets.